Thomas E. Breidenthal

 Thomas Edward "Tom" Breidenthal (born March 3, 1951) is the former bishop of the Episcopal Diocese of Southern Ohio.
-On September 18, 2020, Breidenthal announced his retirement on November 29, 2020, citing health issues.
+On September 18, 2020, Breidenthal announced his retirement on November 29, 2020, citing complications with his health.

 Early life and education

 Breidenthal was born on March 3, 1951, in Jersey City, New Jersey, to Leslie T. and Ruth Veach Breidenthal.
 He was raised in Europe and the Midwest until his family settled in Eugene, Oregon.
 He attended high school as a theater major at the Interlochen Arts Academy.
 He earned a B.A. from Portland State University and an M. A. in English Literature from the University of Victoria.
 He received his M.Div. from the Church Divinity School of the Pacific in 1981.

 Ordination and Ministry

 Breidenthal was ordained a deacon in 1981 by Matthew Paul Bigliardi, Bishop of Oregon.
 He was later ordained a priest on June 12, 1982, by Bishop Bigliardi.

 He has pastored or assisted congregations in Oregon, Oxford, England and New York, as well as serving as a high school chaplain.
 Breidenthal was an Episcopal Church Foundation Fellow at Oxford University being awarded the degree of Doctor of Philosophy in Theology.
 From 1992 through 2001 he was the John Henry Hobart Professor of Christian Ethics and Moral Theology at The General Theological Seminary in New York City.
 He then went on to serve as Dean of Religious Life and of the Chapel at Princeton University.